-3.0 POLLUTANT OF CONCERN (POC) LOADINGS (5% AND 35%)
+3.0 POLLUTANT OF CONCERN (POC) LOADINGS

-The 2013 - 2018 MS4 General Permit required GCC to estimate the annual loadings and the POC load reductions (5.0% from the L2 Scoping Run and 35% of L2).
+The 2013 - 2018 MS4 General Permit required GCC to estimate the annual loadings and the POC load reductions.
 To complete this requirement, GCC determined the amount of pervious and impervious land cover for their regulated campus and input the data into the appropriate loading and reduction tables provided in the MS4 General Permit.
-The methodology to determine sediment and nutrient loadings and the required reductions are described in the following sub-sections.
+The methodology to determine sediment and nutrient loadings and the required reductions are described in the following subsections.